kulibraries/20211021-gh-contribute/README.md

 This repository organizes a project to plan a party.
 It contains:
 - Files marked up with [GitHub-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
 - Issues describing tasks that contributors can complete
-- A handout containing basic commands and exercises
+- A handout containing an exercise, Markdown cheatsheet, and GitHub glossary

 ### Learning Outcomes
 Someone new to GitHub can use this repository to practice the following skills: